Skip to content

 Import-Certificate -FilePath .\dev-cert.cer -CertStoreLocation Cert:\LocalMachine\TrustedPublisher

 Fully quit Power BI Desktop and relaunch.
-Get Data → Other → openEHR (Beta) should now appear.
+The connector should appear at Get Data → Other → openEHR (Beta).

 Verifying the signature